brucegalvez/personal-site/README.md

-# brucegalvez.com
+# brucegalvez.com v2
-Personal single page site, with HTML, SCSS and JS
+The second version of my personal website, a single page application built with React using Next.js and Tailwind.